-Hannah joined Acme from the Foreign and Commonwealth Office, where she most recently served as Commissioner General and Director for the UK at the Milan Expo 2015 commissioning an artist-led, UK Pavilion and leading a global programme of business and cultural events promoting UK creative strengths internationally.
-Attracting 3.3 million visitors over 6 months, the Pavilion was the UK’s top paid visitor attraction in 2015 and won multiple awards, including the Expo Gold Medal for design and architecture.
-It is now on display in Kew Gardens.
+Prior to this Hannah was the CEO for Acme Artist Studios and had also worked for the Foreign and Commonwealth Office, where she served as Commissioner General and Director for the UK at the Milan Expo 2015 commissioning an artist-led, UK Pavilion and leading a global programme of business and cultural events promoting UK creative strengths internationally.

 Paul Hellen , General Manager

 Paul joined High House Production Park as its Operations Manager in 2011.
 He is responsible for the smooth running of the Production Park and works closely with its tenant partners to achieve this.

 Prior to HHPP, Paul worked for Thurrock Thames Gateway Development Corporation.
 As Finance and Administration Manager for the Association of British Insurers, Paul worked in the capital for eighteen years.